LiamBCIT/LiamBCIT/README.md

 <h2> Hey there!
 I'm Liam.</h2>

 <h3>👋 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

 - 🎓 &nbsp; Studying Computer Science and Mathematics at the Birtihs Columbia Institute of Technology.

-- 🌱 &nbsp; Learning more about Redux and MERN Stack
+- 🌱 &nbsp; Learning more about Redux and MERN Stack.

 - ✍️ &nbsp; Pursuing Front End Development and freelance as hobbies/side hustles.